ASH WEDNESDAY

 All too often we are tempted purely to make Lent a time of giving

-up specific foods, but God is not interested in your
+but God is not

 your love, that He wants.